halliwellb/reading-notes/201-notes/class11.md

 2. `Srcset` offers the browser multiple image sources and in combination with `sizes` lets the browser choose the right image based on the width of the page the user is viewing on.
 An example of using these would be a picture of a garden that is sized for a desktop user.
 We can offer the browser differently sized images to use with a smaller screen size, like a smartphone.

 3. `Srcset` loads with the page's HTML and images, while JavaScript and CSS links will load after the images have started loading to save load time.
-This can cause the image to load twice, which essentially breaks the site.
+Because of this, using JavaScript or CSS can cause the image to load twice, which essentially breaks the site.

 [Homepage](https://halliwellb.github.io/reading-notes/)